Madeleine Dammers Austin Erdman was educated in the United States and The Netherlands.

 She has had several students long-listed for the Olympics (dressage and eventing), World Equestrian Games, and the Pan Am games (dressage).
 Riders under her tutelage have earned USDF Bronze, Silver, and Gold medals.

 Madeleine has imported many horses from the Netherlands during the last thirty-five years who have had successful careers in several disciplines.
 The KWPN (Dutch Warmblood) breeding program at Imajica has produced International FEI competitors, national champions, as well as KWPN Top Five horses.

 Cross-training plays a large part in the development of Imajica’s horses; all of the dressage horses learn to jump and all of the jumpers are schooled in basic dressage.
 Madeleine is a respected dressage clinician and her methods are also known for improving the rideability of hunters and jumpers.

 The University of Vermont Equestrian Team, which Madeleine has coached for many years, is one of the most successful in the country.
 Top ten placings for the team at the national level confirm this status.
 Individual riders have won some of the highest honors in collegiate competition, including the coveted Cacchione Cup which riders coached by Madeleine have won twice, John Piggot in 2003 and Alex Carlton in 2014.

 Madeleine is a published author and has had articles in various publications over the years.

 Madeleine’s specialties include:

-- Training horses through Grand Prix
+- Training horses and riders through Grand Prix

-- Developing JR/YR, amateur and professional riders
+- Developing JR/YR, amateur, and professional riders

 - Teaching clinics